Theognostos

 Little is known about Theognostos beyond what his texts reveal: a writer deeply immersed in the hesychast tradition, concerned with the later stages of contemplative development that most of the Philokalia's practical authors address only briefly.

-His texts deal with what happens after the initial stages of purification — when the practitioner begins to experience genuine spiritual perception, encounters with the uncreated light, and the progressive transformation that the tradition calls theosis.
-He writes about these experiences with a sobriety that contrasts with the enthusiasm such topics might generate, consistently emphasizing the danger of spiritual delusion (prelest) and the necessity of humility.
+His texts deal with what happens after the initial stages of purification — when the practitioner begins to experience genuine spiritual perception, and when the progressive transformation that the tradition calls theosis becomes perceptible from the inside.
+He writes about these experiences with a sobriety that contrasts with the enthusiasm such topics might generate, consistently emphasizing the danger of spiritual delusion and the necessity of humility.